 You must be a USAA member to apply for a USAA motorcycle loan.
 You can qualify if you’re a U.S. military member, veteran, or a pre-commissioned officer.
 Spouses and children of USAA members also qualify.

 USAA motorcycle loans can finance new and used motorcycles, scooters, and new off-road dirt bikes.
 They come with APRs as low as 5.99%, including a 0.25% autopay discount, and loan terms of up to 72 months.
 You must finance at least $5,000 to qualify for 12- to 48-month terms, $10,000 to $15,000 for 60-month terms, and $15,000 or more for 72-month terms.
+The maximum loan amount is $20,000.
 The loan-to-value ratio must be 90% or lower.
 They have no minimum credit score requirement and look at your entire financial picture before approving or denying your application.

 You’ll need a signed contract with a dealership or title information from a private party.
 USAA requires you to sign loan documents and sends a check to you or the previous owner’s lender by FedEx, which takes one to three business days.